INTEGRATED CO-TEACHING (ICT)

-- act as liaison between the CSE (Committee on Special Education), parents, and teachers.
+- act as liaison among the CSE (Committee on Special Education), parents, and teachers.

 - draft and/or update IEPs through the year based on quarterly progress reports, observations, and student performance.

-- participate in our building-level academic intervention team (the Pupil Assistance Team - PAT), which identifies at-risk students and suggests pre-referral academic/behavioral intervention strategies.
+- participate in our in-house academic intervention team (the Pupil Assistance Team - PAT), which identifies at-risk students and suggests pre-referral academic/behavioral intervention strategies.

-- Related Services are provided to advance the achievement of a student with a disability in connection with his/her educational program.
+- BBL provides related services to advance the achievement of a student with a disability in connection with his/her educational program.

 - Some of the related services our students receive are Speech/Language Therapy, Counseling, Hearing Education Services, Occupational Therapy and Physical Therapy.

-- Related Services are provided by independent providers who are registered with the NYC Department of Education.
+- Related Services are performed by independent providers who are registered with the NYC Department of Education.

 The following publication is available as a resource for parents of students with disabilities: Parent Guide for Students with Disabilities.
-A Parent's Guide to Special Education, provides information for parents, guardians and other family members about laws, regulations and policies affecting special education programs and services.
-Info is also available in other languages by clicking here and choosing a language under the title "A Shared Path to Success".
+A Parent's Guide to Special Education offers information for parents, guardians and other family members about laws, regulations and policies affecting special education programs and services.
+Info is also available in other languages by clicking here and choosing a language under the title "A Shared Path to Success."

 We look forward to collaborating with parents and the child's teacher to help improve home-school connections that will ensure the child's academic success.
-For more information, please contact Dr. Aderemi Ogundiran or the Committee on Special Education (CSE) - Region 2.
+For more information, please contact Dr. Aderemi Ogundiran, Director of Student Support at BBL (718-655-6660), or the Committee on Special Education (CSE) - Region 2.
 They are located at 3450 East Tremont Avenue (2nd Floor).
-You can reach them at (718)794-7420.
+You can reach them at 718-794-7420.